 Notably, the word baghtatan (“suddenly”) is absent from the version of this Tablet published in Ishráq-Khávarí, Máʼidiy-i-Ásmáni 7:135–37, but this is an error.
 In addition to baghtatan being present in the version published in Asráru’l-Áthár 2:17–18 (the source text for this translation), and also in INBA 81:159, the Research Department has stated that “the original manuscript of this Tablet includes the word baghtatan” (Memorandum dated 15 January 2020 and addressed to the Universal House of Justice; private correspondence with Bijan Masumian, who was copied on this memorandum).

 Literally, “the month of [My] birth,” in the original Persian text.

-A typescript of the complete text of this Tablet appears below.
+A typescript of the original Persian and Arabic text of this passage appears below.